Shiloh (biblical city): Etymology

+The meaning of the word "Shiloh" is unclear.
+The name has been argued to have been derived from שלה and may be translated as Tranquility Town.
+Ran Zadok argued that the toponym derives from שׁ–א–ל.

 Identification

-Shiloh is situated just east of the Jerusalem-Nablus road, 31 km north of Jerusalem.
+Shiloh is situated just east of the Jerusalem–Nablus road, 31 km north of Jerusalem.
 It was identified unambiguously with Khirbet Seilun, based on the much detailed biblical description of the site:

 The Arabic name, Khirbet Seilun, preserves the ancient Hebrew name.

-In the 4th century CE, Eusebius and Jerome demonstrated some awareness of Shiloh’s location as did the cartographer of the Madaba Map in the 6th century.
+In the 4th century CE, Eusebius and Jerome demonstrated some awareness of Shiloh's location as did the cartographer of the Madaba Map in the 6th century.
 In 1838, the American biblical scholar Edward Robinson became the first modern person to correctly identify Khirbet Seilun as Shiloh based on the biblical description of its location.
+Other evidence supporting the connection includes similarities between the names themselves; such a theory was put forth by A.T.
+Richardson.

 History

 Bronze Age

-During the Middle and Late Bronze Age Canaan, Shiloh was a walled city with a religious shrine or sanctuary.
+During the Middle and Late Levantine Bronze Age, Shiloh was a walled city in Canaan with a shrine or sanctuary.